USEPA/workshops/lessons/03_tidy_data_in_r.md

 #### mutate

 Now say we have some research that suggest the ratio of the petal width and length is imporant.
-We might want to add that as a new column in our data set, but we want to do this now for all or our species and all sizes.
+We might want to add that as a new column in our data set.

 ```r